scerioli/Global-Preferences-Survey/Article/Article.md

 The main question that the article wants to study is whether the gender differences in economic preferences increase or decrease as the economic development and gender equality of the countries increase.
 In the first scenario, the gender differences increase as the economic development increases because the gender-neutral goal of substistence is removed, and therefore the real preferences can be pursued.
 Moreover, since those countries are usually also the ones with more gender equal societies, we would have more women and men allowed to express their desires and preferences in an independent way.
 This would be the so-called resources hypothesis.
 On the other hand, there is the social role hypothesis stating that the more economically developed and gender-equal the country, the smaller the gender differences because of the attenuation of the social roles related to the genders.
 The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c and with the gender equality of the countries, and thus "confirming" the resources hypothesis.

+NOTE: Here I need to add something about our extended analysis

 <!--
 Talk about the problems of the gender equality index, quote the article https://www.econstor.eu/bitstream/10419/157265/1/882698184.pdf
 !-->